20 Top Gifts for 9-Year-Old Girls That Work

 Waterproof Bluetooth Speaker with Phone Charger

-Why we like it: Real grown-up tech that survives spilled juice and pool splashes.
+Why I like it: Real grown-up tech that survives spilled juice and pool splashes.

 The JBL CHARGE 5 brings serious sound to sleepovers and pool parties.
 Twenty hours of battery means it outlasts any dance marathon.
 The waterproof design handles wet hands and backyard water fights.
 Built-in phone charging keeps tablets alive during camping trips.